KonduitAI/konduit-serving/python/tests/README.md

 ### [`test_bert_serving.py`](test_bert_serving.py)

-Similar to `test_start.py`, creates a configuration with a TensorFlow BERT model loaded with [TensorFlowConfig](../konduit/inference.py#L656-L720), but also prints the predicted output given NumPy arrays.
+Similar to `test_start.py`, creates a configuration with a TensorFlow BERT model loaded with [TensorFlowConfig](../konduit/inference.py#L656-L720), but also prints the predicted output, given NumPy arrays.

 The input and output data types of this server are configured to be NUMPY.